10sr/machine-setups/README.md

 License
 -------

-Files in this repository is unlicensed unless explicitly specified.
+Files in this repository are unlicensed unless explicitly specified.
 See `LICENSE` for details.